-- Used Port: printer auxiliary port (AUX1, AUX2 or parallel). - Printer Name: name of the Windows printer.
+- Port Used: printer auxiliary port (AUXx, parallel, USBx or Netx). - Printer Name: name of the Windows printer.
 This value is user selectable. - Printer Driver: printer driver name.
 It is ESSENTIAL that the value entered here matches the printer driver name exactly.
-If the match is not exact Windows will not be able to connect the printer to the driver and the printer will not be added to the Windows spooler. - Time_out (sec): in event of a printer error (no paper, off-line, etc.), this is the delay before the terminal reports the error to Windows.
+If the match is not exact Windows will not be able to connect the printer to the driver and the printer will not be added to the Windows spooler. - Time_out (sec): in event of a printer error (no paper, off-line, etc.), this is the delay before the terminal reports the error to Windows. - Default printer: set this printer as the default printer (if allowed by the Windows server).